sirmax123/dccpi-mm/README.md

 # dccpi-mm
-My own version of DCC for RusperryPy
+My own version of DCC for Raspberry

 Minumal example: